hamedsey/hamedsey.github.io/_pages/about.md

 ---

 Welcome!
 If you're here to know more about me, you're at the right place!
 I'll make this easy :D
-- 5th-year PhD student in ECE (Advisor: Alex Daglis)
+- 5th-year PhD student - Georgia Institute of Technology
+  - Major: Electrical and Computer Engineering (ECE)
+  - Advisor: Alex Daglis
-- Research interests: datacenters, smartNICs, in-network computing computer architecture
+- Research interests: datacenters, smartNICs, in-network computing, computer architecture, FPGAs
 - Topic: Enabling an Application-Aware Network with SmartNICs for Latency-Critical Online Services
   Summary:
   Datacenter traditionally operate with a strict boundary between network and compute.
 The increasing demands of today’s datacenters has instigated a push toward merging the two, giving rise to the advent of smartNICs.
 SmartNICs and in-network computing have enable compute to reap network bandwidth resources by boosting CPU throughput.
 While tightly coupled with their hosts, smartNICs allowed for the offloading of application level hints, enabling unique network-compute performance optimizations.
 We aim to identify prime use cases for re-architecting the datacenter using smartNICs and clarify why smartNICs should co-exist, along with the compute powerhouses of the cloud - the servers, as first-class citizens within the datacenter.